 LEAD, Learning Equity and Diversity, is an interactive virtual workshop series lead by SPXCE staff.
 Attend an individual session for targeted education on a specific topic or register for all 6 LEAD sessions for a deeper dive into social justice issues.
 These workshops are specifcially for staff who work directly with students.
-Registration for the next LEAD workshops will open in February.
+Registration for Fall 2021 is now open.
+Click here to register!

 - Participants will review Chickering's 7 vectors.
 We'll explore identity development and how this theory can guide the way we support students.

 - Participants will gain an understanding of privileged/vulnerable identities and intersectionality, recognize the varied needs of diverse student populations, and apply knowledge gained by creating a collective and evolving catalogue of best practices.